 Those who are not able to apply for asylum from within Sweden are generally advised to contact the UNHCR or the relevant authorities in their country of residence.

-There is more information about protection/asylum in Sweden at the website of the Swedish Migration Agency (please refer to the link below).
+There is more information about protection/asylum in Sweden at the website of the Swedish Migration Agency.

 No, the Embassy does not legalize documents or issue apostilles.
 All necessary documents need to be translated and apostilled by Notaries Public in Sweden before the trip to Armenia.
-Read more about legalizations, apostille, and notary public here.
+Information about legalizations, apostille, and notary public can be foud at the Ministry for Foreign Affairs legalisations page.